Fundraising ideas

 Throw a party

-Make it a success: Find all you need to know about organising a street party or a gala dinner.
-Bear in mind you’ll need to give the council lots of notice if you want to close the road for a street party.
+Get loved ones together for a garden party, gala dinner or street party, whilst helping to raise vital funds.
+Bear in mind you need to give the council lots of notice if you want to close the road for a street party.

 Scavenger hunt